 Intelligent automation makes continuous monitoring possible.
 It means F&A teams don’t have to wait until month-end to see the state of play.
 It also means they can keep an eye on gaps in transactions and not only see and rectify them quickly but develop new controls to mitigate against future instances.

-AI detects patterns, recognizes trends and applies algorithms to information to determine appropriate actions—and it can do this at scale.
+Artificial intelligence detects patterns, recognizes trends and applies algorithms to information to determine appropriate actions—and it can do this at scale.

 This can help F&A teams not only identify opportunities to improve their standard practices but make recommendations to other parts of the organization.